Cycling education programs

 Information for cycling in Calgary

-We recommend reviewing these pages to learn more about making Calgary roadways and pathways safe and friendly for all users.
+We recommend reviewing these pages to learn more about travelling on Calgary roadways and pathways to keep them safe and friendly for all users.

-- Transportation bylaw changes - more information on the recent changes to the transportation bylaw, including the safe passing distance when passing someone cycling
+- Transportation bylaw - more information on the 2019 changes to the transportation bylaw, including the safe passing distance when passing someone cycling while driving

 - Cycling laws and safety - what's required by law for cycling on city streets and pathways, and best practice tips to keep you and others safe

 - Cycling and transit - when and how bikes are allowed on C-trains and buses